Assets

 The common thread is latency + parallelism without leaving the EVM world.

-A practical way to evaluate Monad (once a public test environment is available) is to port something you know and measure:
+With mainnet now live and updated testnet environments aligned to production specs, a practical way to evaluate Monad is to port something you know and measure:

 If you’re a user rather than a developer, wait for official wallet/network configuration and treat any unverified token contracts as untrusted until canonical addresses are published.